dhuseby/rust-cross-toolkit/README.md

 ```

 *NOTE:* So far I have been unable to get this step to complete.
 I have included
-build log from my last try.
+the build log from my last try.
 It is called `stage3-openbsd-build.log`.
 If you
 open it, you'll see that it fails to link.
 I'm pretty sure this means that Rust
 is impossible to cross-compile this way because OpenBSD's `ld` is an old GNU
 linker that doesn't understand all of the features needed to link `rustc`.
 It